ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 ## XSS wise

-The `parano` is was enabled, which reduces the attack surface for XSS and escapes pretty much everything.
+The `parano` mode was enabled, which reduces the attack surface for XSS and escapes pretty much everything.
 Only a few were working on root-me.
 More information about this mode here: https://www.spip.net/en_article4948.html

 ```html